Raleigh Hot Tub Store

 Detoxification

 Detoxification is an advantage that saunas have over hot tubs.
-A sauna’s high temperatures may induce perspiration, which in turn helps remove some of those unwanted poisons and chemicals from the skin.
-Since hot tubs include water rather than dry heat, they do not provide the same detoxifying benefits.
+A sauna’s high temperatures induce perspiration, helping to flush out toxins and chemicals from the skin.
+Since hot tubs use water rather than dry heat, they don’t offer the same detoxifying benefits.

 Skincare